con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	% phan 'dod - monlam

 Great wish-fulfilling tree, most plentiful,
-Supreme amongst the great vases of fortune,
+The greatest of all great auspicious vases,
-A doer, who fulfills the aims of beings,
+Doer, fulfilling aims of sentient beings,
 An ally, most beloved to all creatures, (88)